Are you someone that has been diagnosed recently with PCOS (Polycystic ovary syndrome)? Here’s my guide on how to manage PCOS.

 As important as it is to keep your body on the move and to watch what you eat, you really need to think about how much stress you have in your life.
 In an economy where most of us work for ourselves and are our own bosses, self-neglect is very easy.
 Your mind and body have to meet and balance other than sleeping.
 For this, I find meditation effective.
 It brings those stress levels down and keeps you in a good mindset.
 I’ve become a big fan of Mary Meckley’s free Sip and Om podcast.
 Every week has a theme and you can do them sitting, standing or even walking.
 There’s something she says that resonates so much with me, it says: “You are so worth slowing down for.”
 And you really are.

 Do you suffer from PCOS or know someone who is?
 Please share this ‘How to manage PCOS’ guide with them.
+If this information is very overwhelming (it very well can be) I’ve started a PCOS Support Group, where you can eliminate PCOS in 3 months.
+This group is completely private and contains a systematic way to fight PCOS while remaining accountable.
+It’s a step by step process by offering one change every two weeks; which is a move towards a sustainable change.
 Have you tried any of these tips or have any advice you can give to fellow sufferers?